rmrector/service.stinger.notification/README.md

 It uses tags to identify movies that have a stinger scene, which can be automatically added by the [Universal Movie Scraper] from [The Movie Database], as 'aftercreditsstinger' and 'duringcreditsstinger'.
-If there are no chapters on your media file, the add-on searches for them on the [ChapterDb].
 If chapters are available, the notification pops up when the last chapter starts, which is generally the credits, otherwise 10 (configurable) minutes before the movie ends.